Codecademy/docs/content/javascript/concepts/storage/terms/getItem/getItem.md

   - 'APIs'
   - 'Data'
   - 'Methods'
-  - 'Objects'
   - 'Storage'
   - 'Values'
 CatalogContent:
-  - 'user-authentication-authorization-express/modules/session-authentication-express/cheatsheet'
-  - 'user-authentication-authorization-express'
-  - 'paths/securing-express-applications'
+  - 'introduction-to-javascript'
-  - 'paths/back-end-engineer-career-path'
+  - 'paths/front-end-engineer-career-path'
 ---

-The **.getItem()** method takes the key of the data item as an argument and returns the value of the data if it is in the `Storage` object, otherwise it returns `null`.
+The **`.getItem()`** method takes a key as an argument and returns the associated value.
+If the key is not present in the `Storage` object, it returns `null`.

 The `Storage` Object, which can be either a `localStorage` object or a `sessionStorage` object.